 As required by the General Data Protection Act 2018, school staff should treat medical information confidentially.
 Staff will consult with the parent, or the pupil if appropriate, as to who else should have access to records and other information about the pupil's medical needs and this should be recorded on the IHP or EHC.
 It is expected that staff with contact to a pupil with medical needs will as a minimum be informed of the pupil's condition and know how to respond in a medical emergency.
+A copy of medical information is located in the locked cupboard in Medical Room and on the inside of each teachers cupboard door.

-Consent to administer medication.
+Consent to administer medication